“It’s All Immaterial”—A Short Story

 Darren swung his car around toward the exit and stopped at the sign.

-When he gets home, he’s going to call his mom back — that’s what he’s going to do.
+When he gets home, he’s going to call his mom back — that’s what he’ll to do.

 He’s going to tell her everything.
-He’s going to stop paying for his car and quit his job he only worked for the security of his stuff.
-He’s going to stop paying his rent and just…
+He’ll stop paying for his car and quit the job he only worked for the security of his stuff.
+He’s going to stop paying his rent and just . . .

-No, he’s going to just go home and leave.
-He’s going to pack a bag, head to an ATM, empty his twenty-eight hundred dollars out and just go.
+No, he’ll just go home and leave.
+He’ll pack a bag, head to an ATM—to the bank!—and empty the twenty-eight hundred dollars he was saving up to pay his rent and his car payment, and he’ll just go.
 Anywhere.

 He’ll have his cash and the remaining credit on all his cards.
 That’ll be enough, right?